How many pupils can you accommodate per session?

 The museum has accessible toilets just off of the Steam Hall.
-There is also a disabled toilet directly in front of the museum entrance next to the cafe counter.
+There is also an accessible toilet directly in front of the museum entrance next to the café counter.

 For more information on the Museum site plan please see our Useful Links & Downloads page on the website.

 You are more than welcome to photograph your school pupils enjoying their visit, along with our site and exhibitions, however we kindly ask that you do not film or video any of our educational sessions.